Linaro/lava/doc/content/introduction/glossary.md

 In this example, users must be members of both `developers` group and `project` group.
 Groups must already exist in the Django configuration for the instance.

-## VLANd

-VLANd is a daemon to support virtual local area networks in LAVA.
-This support is specialized and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.

 ## worker